"That's what I wanted to be, a farmer or a trucker, just like my dad."

 Dad was a truck driver at the time.
 He had a lot to learn about farming.
 He went out to Kansas to a cattleman's school and my mother started taking business classes in the evenings.
 Then, they started looking for farms in Wisconsin.

-They couldn't afford a farm in Southern part of the state close to their family, so they started looking up in Clark County and Marathon County.
-All the neighbors thought they were going to fail, as new farmers, but they succeeded.
+They couldn't afford a farm in the southern part of the state close to their family, so they started looking up in Clark County and Marathon County.
+All the neighbors thought they were going to fail as new farmers, but they succeeded.
 They made it through some tough years.

 In high school, I would wait every week for the new Ag Review or the new Wisconsin State Farmer and page through with the classifieds.
 I'd find a piece of equipment for sale.
 I'd think about how I could get some cash flowing if I bought a combine and I became a custom operator.
 I'd do the same thing if I saw a truck that was for sale, just start playing with the numbers and show them to my parents.